 - Please follow this guide to check and enable it: How to Enable Accessibility for FlashGet Kids

 - Some phone systems automatically disable permissions to save power.
-If this is happening, you’ll need to reset the settings to prevent it.
+If this is happening, you’ll need to reset the settings.

 - Please follow this guide to fix the issue: How to Reset Accessibility for FlashGet Kids